levonk/data-integration/Implementor.md

     * Satellites - Descriptors

 ### Maturity of Ingests
-  * Manual
+  * Manual Raw
-    * Data is assured not to have PCI, PII, Confidential Sensitive, Confidential
+    * (std) (not code review) Data is assured not to have PCI, PII, Confidential Sensitive, Confidential
+	  * visual inspection on raw data
+	  * hopefully this evolves to add automated tests for a lot of the above
-    * Data is loaded and made accessible to end user at Layer 1 or Layer 2
+    * Data is loaded and made accessible to end user at Layer 1 and it's associated requirements.
     * Data is Smoke tested before exposed to user
-    * Data is Loaded into temp space
     * Access credentials are stored in data services Vault from hashicorp
+	  * Because we don't want to foget about passwords
+	* Table must be tagged (in property section) with maturity level of table (manual in this case)
+	* Not recommended
+    * Data is Loaded into data lab with properties that denote lastloaddate=YYYY-MM-dd property and loaded=manual
+    * Data is loaded with partition date=YYYY-MM-dd
+    * Recommended: use data services zeppelin to load data
+	  * Eventually to have a library to do this in system
+  * Manual Transformed
+    * Data is loaded and made accessible to end user at Layer 2 and it's associated requirements.
+    * Data is Loaded into Layer 2 with properties that denote lastloaddate=YYYY-MM-dd property and loaded=manual
   * Automated
     * SDLC
       * Git repository containing all code